Szymon-Czuszek/Analytic-Process-Automation/README.md

-# Analytic Process Automation with Python & SAS
+Analytic Process Automation with Python & SAS

+Overview
+This project combines Django, Python automation, and SAS analytics to streamline and automate stock data analysis.
+It integrates web-based interfaces, robotic process automation, and statistical modeling to enhance efficiency and decision-making.

+Features

-## Django Project
+Django Web Application:

-This project consist of the DJANGO application, with views, templates, etc
+Web-based interface for managing stock data and SAS scripts Views, templates, and authentication system Integration with SAS for data analysis

-## Python Automation
+Python Automation:

-This project also involves many automation capabilities using selenium, pyautogui, etc
+Automated interactions using Selenium, PyAutoGUI, and other automation libraries Automated execution of SAS scripts from the Django app Integration with stock data sources

-## SAS Analytics
+SAS Analytics:

-The analytic part of the project consist of SAS scripts, which analyse stock data
+SAS scripts for stock market analysis